 - Constipation: When the rectum is full of stool it can irritate the bladder and the surrounding nerves leading to impaired bladder filling and bladder instability

 What can be done at home about this?

 It is important to help your child realize that this is not their fault, and they should not be punished for continued bedwetting, as this is commonly counterproductive.
 Successes should be rewarded.
 Any treatments considered do not have much chance of success if your child is not motivated to become dry at night.
-On your own, families can try:
+On your own, families can try these 6 steps: